dlfedie/personal_changelog_jan2020/README.md

 This is the second 30 day challenge I'm attempting.
 First one here: https://github.com/dlfedie/personal_changelog

 ---
+#### Wednesday, January 8th, 2020
+- [x] Alum scrum @ Prime
+- [x] Haircut!!
+Seriously, this is like big for me.
+Especially in winter?
+Who wants shorter hair??
+- [x] Advent of code challenge.
+- [x] Java course
+- [x] Actually did about an hour or so of walking today.
+Felt good to visit Prime by bus and get my walks in!

 #### Tuesday, January 7th, 2020
 - [x] Started Advent of Code to get some reps in on code challenges: https://adventofcode.com/
 - [x] Java course